jakubtuchol/jakubtuchol.github.io/about.md

 permalink: /about/
 ---

-I'm a student at the University of Chicago, finishing a degree in Computer Science and Statistics.
-In a past life, I was a project manager in a number of small Chinese edtech firms.
-Now, I work as an engineer.
-I've cycled through a number of internships, having working at [Twitter](https://twitter.com/), [Sumo Logic](https://www.sumologic.com/), and [Yelp](http://www.yelp.com/).
+I'm a recent graduate from the University of Chicago.
+I've been working as a software engineer for several years now.
+I've interned at [Houzz](https://houzz.com), [Yelp](http://www.yelp.com/), [Sumo Logic](https://www.sumologic.com/), and [Twitter](https://twitter.com/).